CankayaUniversity/ceng-407-408-2022-2023-Crypto-Currency-Transaction-and-NFT-Creation/.vscode SGB wallet/frontend/client/README.md

 ## Available Scripts

 To connect database:
-(only one terminal should use for connection to db or you get a crash error)
+(only one terminal should be used for connection to db or you get a crash error)

 ### `cd server`
 ### `npm start`